RonanDrouglazet/TypescriptCompletion/README.md

 # TSCompletion

-Sublim Text 3 (ST3) plugin for typescript auto completion (only tested on OSX actually).
-Inject method with a dynamic library build from your TypeScript project
+Sublim Text 3 (ST3) plugin for [TypeScript](http://www.typescriptlang.org/) auto completion with your own project method.
+A second feature are to inject method from a class choice with a dynamic library build from your TypeScript project

 It's one of my first Python's project, so write in a basic Python way, please fork me or leave comment / issue and help me improve this plugin !